 Can rats eat blueberries?
 Blueberries have long been considered a superfood.
 They’re packed with antioxidants and are rich in many vitamins and minerals.
 For humans, they’re one of the healthiest fruits you can eat.
 But does the same apply to rats?
 Rats are capable of eating many of the same foods that we humans eat, but not everything that’s good for us is also good for them.
 They have very different digestive systems and have different dietary needs.

 Therefore, it’s very important that whenever you’re about to feed something new to your pet rat you first check if they can actually eat it.
 Today I’m going to tell you everything you need to know about feeding blueberries to your pet rat.
 I will discuss whether this fruit is a good inclusion in their diet, what benefits rats can have from eating it, how to feed it to them, alternative fruits they can eat, and much more.

-If you’re looking for a short answer, here it is: Rats can most definitely eat blueberries.
+If you were about to feed your rat some delicious blueberries, I’ve got good news for you.
+Rats can safely eat blueberries!
 These fruits are very rich in many important vitamins, minerals, and antioxidants.
 Studies have shown that regular consumption of blueberries is very beneficial for your rat’s health.
 At the same time, they’re very low in fat and calories, making them an excellent treat for your rat to enjoy.

 Is there anything bad in blueberries for rats?

 Blueberries are a fruit that’s native to North America.
 Now, don’t worry, I’m not going to bore you with the long, eventful history of this berry.
 That’s not what you’re here for.

 Instead, I’ll just go over what’s inside the berry so we can get an idea of what we’re putting in our rat’s mouth.

 3.5 ounces of blueberries contains the following: